hashicorp/terraform-website/content/source/docs/enterprise/private/config.html.md

 ### Creating an Organization

-Create an organization by navigating to the Private Terraform Enterprise homepage.
+Create an organization by navigating to the Private Terraform Enterprise homepage in a new tab or browser window.
 You will need to login if you have not already done so.
 Then, click your username in the bottom left, and click "Account Settings."
 On the following page, click "Create Organization" on the left menu.